Echo CS 590 Timber Wolf Review: The Heavy-Duty Prosumer Standard

 Can the Echo CS 590 run a 24-inch bar?

 Yes, the 59.8cc engine has enough torque to pull a 24-inch bar.
-However, for optimal balance and chain speed, most technical users prefer the 20-inch bar for general-purpose felling and bucking.
+However, for optimal balance and chain speed, most users prefer the 20-inch bar for general-purpose felling and bucking.

 Does the CS 590 have an adjustable oiler?